manfredimiraula/manfredimiraula.github.io/_posts/2020-03-18-tutorial-create-a-jekyll-website-v0.1.md

 baseurl: '/your_website_folder'
 url: 'add the future url of your website'
 ```
-For some context, the url can be populated with a temporary place holder, if you don't have your url hosted yet, as we won't need the website live to design it!
+For some context, the url can be populated with a temporary place holder, if you don't have your url hosted yet, as we won't need the website to be live to design it.

 Now, to remove the current theme, delete the line
 ``` yml
 theme: minima
 ```
-This is the default minimal them that comes with jekyll installation.
+This is the default theme that comes with jekyll installation.
 We will use our own theme.

 In the ```gems``` section add jekyll plugin [autoprefixer][apfixer]:

 ``` yml
 - jekyll-autoprefixer
 ```